Samkth123/KTH-md/Finans II.md

 ●A bullish spread is a way to profit from stock price increases.
 ●Motivation
 –Trade off extreme profits to cut cost

+For the special case when the bond trades at a price equal to the face value, the bond is said to trade for par value.
+(Common when a bond is issued)
+●Bonds that trade at a price larger than the face value, are called premium bonds.
+–this is usually the case when interest rates decrease.
+●Bonds that trade at a price smaller than the face value, are called discount bonds.
+–This is usually the case then interest rates increas